geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

 *Enable auto-detecting search request language:* If this option is selected, Geonetwork will analyse the search query and attempt to detect the language that is used before defaulting to the GUI language.

-*Search results in requested language sorted on top:* If this option is selected, Geonetwork add a sort clause to each query to ensure that results in the current language are always sorted to be the results.
-This is different from increasing priority of of the language in that it overrides the relevance of the result.
-For example, if a german result has very high relevance but the search language is the search language then the frence results will all come before the german result.
+*Search results in requested language sorted on top:* If this option is selected, a sort clause will be added to each query to ensure that results in the current language are always sorted on top.
+This is different from increasing priority of the language in that it overrides the relevance of the result.
+For example, if a german result has very high relevance but the search language is french then the french results will all come before the german result.

 *Search only in requested language* The options in this section determines how documents are sorted/prioritised relative to the language in the document compared to the search language.